PlanitarInc/registrator/README.md

 As usual, pull requests are welcome.
 You can also propose releases by opening a PR against the release branch from master.
 Please be sure to bump the version and update CHANGELOG.md and include your changelog text in the PR body.

-Discuss registrator development with us on Freenode in `#gliderlabs`.
+Discuss registrator development with us on Freenode in `#PlanitarInc`.

 ## Todo / Contribution Ideas